 Intersections are a central concern in the MPO, as they are primary areas of congestion, locations where many crashes occur, and barriers to bicycle and pedestrian travel.
 VDOT evaluates intersections to identify potential for safety improvement (PSI) locations.
-This evaluation is based on the number of crashes at each intersection over the most recent 5-year period.
+This evaluation is based on the number of crashes at each intersection from 2016 to 2020 for the City of Charlottesville and 2017 to 2021 for parts of the MPO outside Charlottesville.
 The region's intersections with the highest PSI scores are shown in Map 9, indicating the most potential benefit from improvements.
-A list of intersections identified for improvement or already funded is provided in Chapter 7.

-Map 9: High PSI Intersections
+Map 9: High PSI Intersections.
+Source: VDOT